 - The world oil price (WOP), which is defined as the price of light, low sulfur crude oil delivered to Cushing, Oklahoma (PADD2).
-Changes in the WOP are computed in response to: - The difference between U.S. total petroleum liquids production and the expected U.S. total petroleum liquids production at the current WOP (estimated using the current WOP and the exogenous U.S. total petroleum liquids supply curve for each year). - The difference between U.S. total petroleum liquids consumption and the expected U.S. total petroleum liquids consumption at the current WOP (estimated using the current WOP and the exogenous U.S. total petroleum liquids demand curve). - Supply curves for five generic grades of crude oil for import to the United States in each of the five PADDs (Figure 1).
-The IEM forecasts international crude oil market conditions, including demand, price and supply, and the effects of changes in the U.S. petroleum market on the world market. - Supply curves for U.S. imports of 18 petroleum products in each of the five PADDs.
-The supply curves reflect conditions in the world liquids market, including refinery capacity, refinery utilization factors in different regions of the world, and transportation costs. - Total U.S. imports of crude oil and light and heavy refined petroleum products by country or region.
+Changes in the WOP are computed in response to: - o The difference between U.S. total crude-like liquids production and the expected U.S. total crude-like liquids production at the current WOP (estimated using the current WOP and the exogenous U.S. total liquids supply curve for each year). - The difference between U.S. total liquids consumption and the expected U.S. total liquids consumption at the current WOP (estimated using the current WOP and the exogenous U.S. total liquids demand curve). - Total U.S. imports of crude oil and light and heavy refined petroleum products by country or region.